 - feeling like the world is speeding up or slowing down

-- feeling like other people can see that you're anxious and are looking at you
+- feeling like other people can see you're anxious and are looking at you

-- dwelling on negative experiences, or thinking over a situation again and again (this is called rumination)
+- rumination – thinking a lot about bad experiences, or thinking over a situation again and again

-- Talking treatments.
-You're likely to be offered cognitive behavioural therapy (CBT) or your local mental health services may run specific counselling or group programmes for anxiety.
-You can speak to your doctor, or contact your local services to find out what they offer.
-See our talking treatments section for more information.
+Your local mental health services may also run specific counselling or group programmes for anxiety.
+You can speak to your doctor or contact your local services to find out what is available.

-You may be offered a combination of medication and a talking treatment.
-Many people find that taking medication helps them feel stable enough to get the most out of a talking treatment.
-However, other people find medication or talking treatments alone are more helpful.
+You may be offered a combination of a talking therapy and medication.
+Many people find that taking medication helps them feel stable enough to get the most out of a talking therapy.
+But others find medication or talking therapies are more helpful on their own.

-If there are long waiting lists for talking treatments in your area, your doctor may recommend that you try an antidepressant to help you manage your mental health in the meantime.
+If there are long waiting lists for talking therapies in your area, your doctor may recommend that you try an alternative to therapy.
+These can help you manage your mental health while you are on the waiting list.

 I was dealing with panic attacks, and distressing thoughts about my baby being better off without me.

-- Try doing some physical activity.
-This can help distract you from any thoughts making you anxious, and also use up some of the anxious energy you might be feeling.
-This doesn't have to be playing a sport or going to the gym – for example, you might want to go for a walk or do some physical activity around the house, like tidying.
-See here for more ideas.
+It doesn't have to be playing a sport or going to the gym.
+For example, you might want to go for a walk or do some physical activity around the house, like tidying.

-See our page on self-care for anxiety for more ideas.
+See our pages on physical activity and your mental health for more ideas.